 This is a simple sales agreement which protects both yourself and the buyer, and is required in most states to show that the buyer has the right to ownership.
 This is a good place to indicate the campervan is being sold “as is” without warranties.
 You can download a bill of sale template for free from eforms.com (or the DMV or DMV equivalent in your state).

 This is a little bit of paperwork which needs to be done to transfer the title of the vehicle from yourself to the new owner.
 The paperwork varies from state to state so we recommend consulting your DMV (or state equivalent) for the most up to date information here.

 Wrapping things up

 Hopefully if you've made it this far you have a better idea on how to craft the perfect listing for your campervan.
-Perhaps you followed this guide and already sold yours!
-If so, congratulations.

 Thanks for reading!

 This article was produced by the Vancamper team and may not be copied, redistributed or modified without our express permission.